-The condition known as von Willebrand disease is the result of reduction in the plasma levels of, or the production of a defective form of, the coagulation factor known as von Willebrand factor (vWF).
+The condition known as von Willebrand disease (vWD) is the result of a reduction in the plasma levels of, or the production of a defective form of, the coagulation factor known as von Willebrand factor (vWF).
 This is a large glycoprotein made up of many monomers.

-There are two categories of the disease, inherited and acquired.
-The inherited forms comprise types 1 to 3, and type 2 is subdivided further into 2A, 2B, 2M and 2N.
-Each type varies according to the type and intensity of defect in vWF.
+There are two categories of vWD, which include inherited vWD and acquired vWD.
+The inherited forms comprise types 1 to 3, with type 2 vWD being subdivided further into 2A, 2B, 2M, and 2N.
+Each type of inherited vWD varies according to the type and intensity of the defect in vWF.

-Pathophysiology of inherited forms of vW disease
+Pathophysiology of inherited forms of vWD

 This causes failure of effective platelet adhesion by the abnormally small multimers, with subsequent failure to bind to connective tissue.

 In type 2M vWD, vWF-dependent platelet adhesion is reduced, despite a normal level of high molecular weight multimers in plasma.
 This is due to normal secretion and assembly of multimers, but a mutation-dependent loss of function that prevents the normal binding of vWF to the platelets.

 This inability of vWF to bind to platelets exposes less of the multimer to the cleaving enzyme ADAMTS-13, which leads to the persistence of large multimers in distribution that is almost identical to that when they were originally secreted by endothelial cells.

 Type 2N vWD

 Type 2N vWD is characterized by a very low binding affinity of vWF for factor VIII.
 Both homozygous and heterozygous mutations responsible for this defect have been recognized.
 Both alleles may be affected in some cases, but this is rare.
 The failure to bind factor VIII leads to its rapid catabolism, thereby causing plasma levels of factor VIII to be very low.